Thuli Madonsela

-Thulisile Nomkhosi "Thuli" Madonsela (born 28 September 1962) is a South African advocate and professor of law, holding a chair in social justice at Stellenbosch University since January 2018.
+Professor Thulisile Nomkhosi "Thuli" Madonsela (born 28 September 1962) is a South African advocate and professor of law, holding a chair in social justice at Stellenbosch University since January 2018.
 She served as the Public Protector of South Africa from 19 October 2009 to 14 October 2016.
 In 1996, she helped draft the final constitution of South Africa promulgated by then-President Nelson Mandela.

 Early life and education

 Madonsela was born in Johannesburg in 1962, the daughter of informal traders Bafana and Nomasonto, and grew up in Soweto.
 She attended Evelyn Baring High School in Nhlangano in Swaziland, from where her family originates.
 She graduated with a BA in Law from the University of Swaziland in 1987, and an LLB from the University of the Witwatersrand in 1990.
 In March 2015, Madonsela was awarded a Doctor of Laws degree, LL.D.
 (Honoris causa) from the University of Stellenbosch, followed by another Doctor of Laws degree, LL.D. (honoris causa) from the University of Cape Town in June 2015.
 She also has honorary doctorates from Rhodes University and the University of Fort Hare.